-The bees are well able to convert this PLANT sweetened water into HONEY, regardless the pedantic arguments, and the hive utilizes this honey throughout the winter months, to survive and live.
+The bees are well able to convert this PLANT sweetened water into HONEY, regardless of the pedantic arguments, and the hive utilizes this honey throughout the winter months, to survive and live.

 Now, in regards to the “clear color” of honey, or non-nectar honey – this is a prime example of people over-thinking nature.

 Clear honey (or bee-product), is simply honey that has not aged.
 Like fine wines, honey ages, due to the bacteria and enzymes in the bees’ pre-digestion.
-Honey that is in uncapped honeycomb cells has not sufficiently dehydrated enough to be capped and age.
+Honey that is in uncapped honeycomb cells has not been sufficiently dehydrated enough to be capped and age.

 Once capped, the “bee-product” darkens over time.
-Our sugar-syrup fed bee colonies produce HONEY from early spring, as soon as the worker bees can get out and find some sweet liquids to bring back to the hive.
-They then make honey until the cold temperatures force them to ball up and keep the queen warm over the winter, when the cycle continues.
+Our sugar-syrup-fed bee colonies produce HONEY from early spring, as soon as the worker bees can get out and find some sweet liquids to bring back to the hive.
+They then make honey until the cold temperatures force them to ball up and keep the queen warm over the winter when the cycle continues.
 During this period, the bees consume the honey stores they have produced since early spring.

-Honeycomb that we have harvested in fall (we have top bar, not Langstroth hives) shows all shades of color, from pale and almost water clear, to deep amber, almost brown.
-This is not due to the chemical make up of the honey, be it nectar or sugar produced.
+Honeycomb that we have harvested in fall (we have top bar, not Langstroth hives) shows all shades of color, from pale and almost water clear to deep amber, almost brown.
+This is not due to the chemical makeup of the honey, be it nectar or sugar produced.
 This is due to the aging of the bee product itself, and uncapped honey cells that contain a higher water content.
-Please stop over-thinking the color situation.
+Please stop overthinking the color situation.
 Pure nectar honey would display the same thing.

 If sugar water (from plants), did not make honey, the BEES would not be able to survive winter.
-The fact that humans harvest the food that these insects produce for their personal survival is secondary, regardless the monetized commercialization of the product.
+The fact that humans harvest the food that these insects produce for their personal survival is secondary, regardless of the monetized commercialization of the product.